lilsliceofbread/jscone/README.md

 - single header

+- creates an n-ary tree which can be searched through like a directory to find values

+- supports c99, only requires libc

 - only parsing, no writing (yet)

-- creates n-ary tree of values

 - can only handle unicode up to 0xFFFF

+- heap allocated

 include in your main file with: